WuphonsReach/ffiv-crafting-macros/Level72CraftingMacros.md

 ## L72/D30 CP467 7.5x

 This recipe can be used for the level 81-90 Endwalker recipes.
 You will probably need about ~2500 Craftsmanship and ~2500 Control.
 At level 86, with "Groundwork Mastery", the progress multiplier goes up to 8.4x.
+Note that when making the level 88 recipes, the base HQ chance is only about 92-96% with ~2500 Control.
+You'll need to bump up your +Control if you absolutely need 100% HQ from raw materials, or add one more quality step somewhere.

 ```
 /ac Reflect <wait.3>